 As part of following this up, Cross emphasised the need for clarity in action plans after the meeting.
 With organisations viewing a purchase through the matrix of features, price and risk in implementing the solution, it is also crucial for salespeople to identify the decision makers in a meeting, he said.

 Cross said there are three personalities salespeople will encounter in a meeting room – a fox, a blocker and the purchaser (i..e power over the money).
 Foxs are friendly but waste time and have no power to decide on purchases, while blockers can dislike a salesperon for personal reasons or otherwise have an opposing agenda.

-However, Cross noted that even foxes and blockers who many not be decision markets can still generate leads and connect a business to the right decision maker.
+However, Cross noted that even foxes and blockers who many not be decision makers can still generate leads and eventually connect a business to the right decision maker.